 Following the procedure, we will observe you for 15 minutes.
 You might feel a tightness or mild pain once the local anaesthetic wears off.
 So, it would be best to continue with your regular medications and painkillers.

-Receiving Arthrosamid may feel like a different sensation from other treatments that you have previously experienced, as it is more viscous than other injectables.
+Receiving Arthrosamid may feel like a different sensation from other treatments that you have previously experienced, as it is denser than other injectables.

 Injection side effects